Pollinator House (Flat Packed)

 Bamboo inserts have been sustainably sourced, making for deluxe pollinator suites.

 All images are for illustrative purposes, actual product may vary slightly.
-Timber included in this product is sourced from salvaged timber hive panels which were created from naturally grown resources, this means each hive will be unique.
+The Pollinator House is made from salvaged timber hive panels which were created from naturally grown resources, this means each house will be unique.
 Please see our FAQ for more information on our natural timber characteristics.

 Caring for your Pollinator House